 Hajime Isayama’s dream came true: being an animator!
 Now let’s talk about his personality.
 So is he optimistic?
 Is he conceited?
 Despite your imagination, he is actually super modest.

 Because he became a local star in Oita, people from the city often ask him to draw things for them, for their walls for instance.
-He’s said to always kindly comply, In his offical blog, he even often promotoes local businesses including restaurants.
+He’s said to always kindly comply, In his official blog, he even often promotes local businesses including restaurants.

 Let me promote something.
 I left my autograph for the resturant run by my friend runs in Kyushu.